pat-coady/contrast-pred-code/README.md

 | CPC-trained encoder                       | 98.7%          | 90.5%               |
 | CPC-trained encoder + supervised training | 98.8%          | 93.4%               |

-**Table 1.** The random encoder uses the untrained Conv1D encoder network (`genc_model`) to process the audio samples. "+ supervised training" indicates the encoder network is trained on the supervised keyword spotting task.
+**Table 1.** The random encoder uses the untrained Conv1D encoder network (`genc_model`) to process the audio samples. "+ supervised training" indicates the encoder network is trained on the supervised speech command task.

 We learned a much stronger representation than a cascade of randomly initialized convolutions: 90.5% vs. 61.5% accuracy.
 This may seem like faint praise, but randomly initialized convolutions can do surprisingly well.
 See, for example, [Deep Image Prior](https://arxiv.org/abs/1711.10925) [3].
 Unfortunately, just training our encoder directly on the supervised KWS task performs better than an encoder trained with CPC: 92.7% vs. 90.5%.
 And we are best off just using the log-mel spectrogram, which reaches an accuracy of 95.2%.